Residence Hall Guidelines

-Any painting must be approved by the Center of Student Development and Plant Operations.
+Any painting must be approved by the Center for Student Development and Plant Operations.
 No defacing of residence hall walls or furniture is allowed, and occupants will be held financially liable for any abuse.

 Room decorations are encouraged as long as they do not create health and/or fire hazards, cause damage to the room, or are deemed contrary to the mission and Christ-centered nature of the University.
 Student room posters, signs, or other information must be limited to inside the room/apartment and not shown to the outside community.
 Window, wall, or door postings inside the room or facing outside the room that are deemed offensive will be removed at the discretion of the University.

 Residence hall pets are restricted to fish that are properly kept.

 The University does not carry insurance on student property.
 Insurance companies will not allow landlords to cover the contents of buildings.
 Therefore, it is your responsibility to insure your own possessions.
 It will be the responsibility of the offender(s) to care for the cost of personal injuries or property damage (not covered by insurance) resulting from pranks, fights, or accidents.

 The University does not cover students' personal property when traveling off-campus either for personal travel or University sponsored trips.
 Any theft or damage losses that occur will normally be covered by the parents' homeowners insurance, and claims should be presented to your local agent.
 The University will assist, as appropriate, in getting police reports and damage information that may be available.

 You are to attend all mandatory residence hall and section meetings called by your resident director, resident assistant, and/or the residence hall council.
 Violators will be subject to disciplinary action as set forth by the Residence Hall Judicial Council.
 All mandatory residence hall meetings must be publicized one week in advance unless there is an extreme emergency.